 I’m a definite geek when it comes to learning, so you can always find me reading up on the most recent research evidence in the world of women’s health, or sharing in a local pelvic health journal club which I founded early in my pelvic health career.

-I also really enjoy offering talks, seminars, and workshops on all things pelvic health.
-I have presented to post-secondary students, provided inservices on labour and delivery units, and been invited to speak to a wide variety of large and small community groups.
+I also really enjoy offering talks, seminars, and workshops on all things pelvic and perinatal health.
+I have presented to post-secondary students, provided inservices on labour and delivery units, shared at fitness gyms, and been invited to speak to a wide variety of large and small community groups.
 I am a childbirth educator, certifying postpartum doula, and recently joined the team of instructors at Doula Canada where I teach pelvic health to birth professionals.